NSLS-II/scientific-python-cookiecutter/docs/source/pre-commit.rst

 `Git hooks <https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks>`_ are way of running custom scripts on your repository either client-side or server-side.
 In fact, server-side hooks can be used to trigger things like continuous integration.
-Here we will focus on some client-side (i.e. on your local machine) hooks that will ensure code meets certain formatting standards are met prior to commits.
+Here we will focus on some client-side (i.e. on your local machine) hooks that will ensure certain formatting standards are met prior to commits.
 This way, all of your commits are meaningful changes to code, and your git history doesn't get littered with "apply black" and "fix PEP-8" messages.
 Notably these kinds of tests can also be run during